6d6f7274686f6e/simple_blog/README.md

 # How does the whole thing work?
-*index.php* lists the files in the *data/articles* directory and name each link with the names in the *data/titles* file. *article.php* _GET_s an _id_ and display the corresponding file's contents.
+*index.php* lists the files in the *data/articles* directory and name each link with the names in the *data/titles* file. *article.php* *GETs* an _id_ and display the corresponding file's contents.
 For more information, please read [this blog post](http://martin.thepig.chez.com/log/article.php?id=2).